JJBOY/BMN-Boundary-Matching-Network/README.md

 ## Result
 __Update(2019-10-17)__:
 I update the pytorch BMN codebase according to PaddlePaddle code provided by Baidu officially.
 Now my codebase get very close results to the paper.
-Actually my results are slowly higher than the original paper.
+Actually my results are slightly __higher__ than the original paper.